About the course

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

 Specifically, Oxford is widely acknowledged as containing a leading group of philosophers of physics.
-Philosophy of physics at Oxford is ranked joint top in the most recent Philosophical Gourmet Report’s breakdown of programmes by speciality (2017-18), and through the MSt in Philosophy of Physics the faculty attracts and selects the best possible national and international scholars in the subject.
+Philosophy of physics at Oxford is ranked third in the most recent Philosophical Gourmet Report’s breakdown of programmes by speciality (2021-22), and through the MSt in Philosophy of Physics the faculty attracts and selects the best possible national and international scholars in the subject.

 The Philosophy Centre also contains the Philosophy Library, with over 25,000 volumes, a collection of approximately 80 periodicals, online access to many philosophical databases, and librarians trained in the specific bibliographic needs of philosophers.
 Many college libraries also have extensive holdings in philosophy.